Four Essential Steps to Get Cleaning Contracts

 Provide exceptional service throughout the bidding process.

-While pricing or length of a contract may cause you to lose some cleaning contracts, your customer service during bidding should never be a reason you miss out on business.
+While your pricing or the length of a contract may cause you to lose some cleaning contracts, your customer service during bidding should never be a reason you miss out on business.
+Ths is incredibly important to understand when learning how to get cleaning contracts.

 In the initial stages of bidding on a cleaning job, communication and details are key.
 Do a walk-through of the premises with your prospective client and discuss the work to be done.
 Prepare a detailed quote so that your prospect fully understands what they would be paying for.